Maltahöhe

+Geography

+Maltahöhe has two suburbs, the Andreville location and the Blikkiesdorp (literally Tin Town) informal settlement which has neither sewerage nor electricity supply.

 History

 Maltahöhe was established in 1899 by Henning von Burgsdorff, previously an officer in the German Schutztruppe, the military force of the Imperial German occupation.
 Burgsdorff named the place after his wife Malta.
 After the end of the German colonial era in South West Africa the settlement became a small hub for tourism, serving as gateway to popular destinations like the Sossusvlei, Solitaire, Sesriem, and Duwisib Castle.
 The Maltahöhe Hotel was founded in 1907 and is the oldest country hotel in Namibia.

 Business and development

 Maltahöhe has been in steady decline for a number of decades.
 There is no retail store in town; the last one stopped business before 1980.
 Until after the year 2000 Maltahöhe used to have town status.
 Due to mismanagement and infighting between councillors it was downgraded to "village".
 Since then many businesspeople have left and unemployment has risen.
 There is no secondary school, only a primary school and the Daweb Junior Secondary School.

 The town used to be a centre for karakul sheep farming, but this branch of agriculture has likewise been shrinking.
 Unemployment is high with only about 500 residents in possession of some sort of job.
 Alcohol abuse is common, particularly in the suburbs.